 Special offer visible here.

-</div> - Scenario #3 - Specific message only for your international shoppers.
-You would like all your international buyers to be aware, that taxes and duties are not included in the price and will be applied separately at a later stage and in accordance to the buyer's local rules and regulations.
+You would like all your international buyers to be aware, that taxes and duties are not included in the price and will be applied separately at a later stage and in accordance with the buyer's local rules and regulations.

 Your domestic visitors on your original site should not see this message.